IRCAD/trusted_code_nsd/README.md

 ### 21. Shift origin of CT images
+   The meshes and landmarks have been saved in different coordinate systems depending on the algorithm used (Marching Cubes implementation for meshes), and the landmarks annotation protocol.
-   I explained above that the CT image origins are not [0,0,0], while CT mesh origins are always [0,0,0] because of the Marching Cubes implementation used to create them, which does not keep their initial location (it just keeps their orientation).
-So, to have the CT images (particularly) and their corresponding meshes, point clouds and landmarks, in the same space, then to be able to transfert the estimated transforms by landmarks or point clouds registration to the images, and vice-versa, one way is to also applied this localization (origin) shifting to the CT images, so translate them from their original origin to the [0,0,0] origin in the RAS coordinates system.
-This is what I describe here.
+   So, to have the CT images and their corresponding meshes and landmarks in the same coordinate system (here the mesh coordinate system), and then be able to transfer the estimated transforms by landmarks or point clouds registration to the images, I choose the easy option to translate the CT images from their initial origins to [0,0,0] (mesh coordinate system origin).
-   **Note:**  Another way to have CT images and meshes (landmarks and point clouds) in the same coordinates system is to keep the CT images in their initial location, and apply the specific transform located in "/home/TRUSTED_dataset_for_submission/CT_DATA/CT_tback_transforms/", to the US moving data AFTER the registration (first apply the registration transform, second apply the shiftback transform).

-   For CT origin shifting:
    - config file: configs/anaconfig.yml
-   - config variables to set: shiftCTimg_origin, myDATA, data_location, CTimg_origin0_location
+   - config variables to set: shiftCTimg_origin, myDATA, data_location, CTimg_origin0_location, CT_tbackldk_transforms,
+      CT_tbackmesh_transforms
    - command:
    ```
    python src/trusted_datapaper_ds/dataprocessing/shiftCT.py  --config_path configs/anaconfig.yml
    ```

+   **Note:** There is certainly a more elegant way to do manage this transforms transfert between different coordinate systems, for example using the provided transforms to have landmarks and meshes in the US or CT device coordinate sytems.
+The creation of those transforms is given in option in the code of shifting origin.

 ### 22. Registration evaluation
    - config file: configs/regconfig.yml